NKI-GCF/rumidup/README.md

 ## Method
-rumidup reads all reads that map to the same start location.
+rumidup reads all reads that map to the same genomic location.
 It then determines the reads fragment coordinates with the help of the mapped position and the CIGAR line information:
  - Unpaired reads take the 5' sequencing start and the mapped fragment end based